pchiusano/pchiusano.github.io/_posts/2018-04-21-evolutionary-methods.markdown

 This last point might be the most important.
 If the variational operators and genotype-phenotype mapping is static, this limitation eventually overwhelms any smoothing effect of multiple niches.
 Over time, as the products of evolution become more complex, the odds of random change producing anything useful approach zero---we can't put an airplane in a giant blender, pulse it a few times, and hope the output is a fighter jet.
 We would be lucky if the output even functions as an airplane at all!
 Biological evolution has become increasingly surgical in its variation, matching the complexity of the species it evolves for whom a much smaller number of changes are even viable.

 Many uses of evolutionary algorithms have a hardcoded genotype-phenotype mapping (or no such mapping - the mapping is the identity function).
 Since this is very limited, people often try to engineer the mapping to get better results.
-But a human engineering this mapping is just "the human doing the learning", moving the starting line closer to the finish line and just letting the algorithm take the last mile.
-Perhaps there's something to be said for letting an automated procedure handle the last mile, but most interesting domains, coming up with good genotype-phenotype mappings is exactly the sort of thing we'd like our algorithms to discover for themselves!
+But a human engineering this mapping is just "the human doing the learning", moving the starting line closer to the finish line.
+Perhaps there's something to be said for letting an automated procedure handle the "last mile", but for most interesting domains, coming up with good genotype-phenotype mappings that smooth the search space is exactly the sort of thing we'd like our algorithms to discover for themselves!

 The rationalized way of doing something like evolution's meta-search for heuristics might be to: 1) Generate N heuristics for moving through the search space.
 2) Allocate computational resources to each heuristic based on performance (total fitness achieved, for instance) 3) Vary the heuristics, perhaps at a much slower rate than the rest of the system.
 What isn't clear to me is how to represent such heuristics in a way that can also be scaled from the very simple to the very complicated.
 (I wonder: is evolution using the same tricks to evolve "meta-heuristics", and "meta-meta-heuristics"?)